Bucknalla/arduino-tutorials/README.md

 By completing this tutorial, you should be able to confidently -

-- Connect multiple sensors to an Arduino using the SPI bus
+- Connect a sensor to an Arduino using the SPI bus
 - View the live data being collected by the Arduino, on a Computer, using the built-in Serial Monitor
 - Store this data using an SD card, allowing you to view the data at a later date

 <div style="text-align:center"><img src ="https://github.com/Bucknalla/Arduino-Tutorials/blob/master/img/accelerometer-arduino.png" /></div>

         Example of the data recorded by the Arduino, using an Accelerometer and plotted using Excel

 ## Getting Started ##